Could Machine Learning Help Tom Haverford Save Entertainment 720?

 Additionally, we can look at business data.
 We can examine the number of events held in different areas of the city to determine the biggest demand spots, and compare those to the search data we pulled earlier.
 We can also look at industry numbers such as total sales by event planners, or revenues for marketing agencies.
 This can let us know which services to prioritize, and also if there are seasonal patterns for e720 to exploit in terms of marketing their own company.

-However, for burgeoning marketing organizations, data science is a great ally.
+However, for burgeoning marketing organizations, a data science platform is a great ally.
 Most organizations are already using analytics and already have massive stores of data.
 You don’t have to be afraid of data science, and you don’t even need to invest in building yourself a new team to handle it.
 There are already great tools that can do the heavy lifting and give you the insights you need to boost your marketing operations.
 It’s just a matter of finding the right platform, combining your data with the sources you need to get real value from it, and letting the insights flow.